Skip to main content

 IoT systems don’t exist in isolation.
 They connect to databases, APIs, dashboards, and other brokers.Coreflux enhancement: LoT Routes provide native integration with SQL databases, REST APIs, industrial protocols (Modbus, OPC-UA, S7), and other MQTT brokers.

-Authentication & AuthorizationManages client credentials and access control via LoT Rules
+SecurityTLS encryption, client authentication, and fine-grained topic-level access control via LoT Rules

 Next Steps